Structed/godot-playfab/docs/user/Logins/login-steam-godotsteam.md

 ### Initialization

-Then, we need to initialize Steamworks through an initialization.
+Then, we need to initialize Steamworks through an initialization:

 ```gdscript
 func _ready() -> void: